dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 - Update part 40 Phase3b: Resurrecting the AWS Status health check 1/2 nodes using an ip rehydration approach

-- Update part 41 Phase3c: Prototype: Requeing and resurrecting the install_tomcat futures IDX1 crashed threads
+- Update part 41 Phase3c: Prototype: Requeing and resurrecting the IDX1 futures crashed threads

+- Update part 42 Phase 3d: Requeing and resurrecting the HYBRID futures crashed threads, install_success, and ghosts and bucketization testing

+## A note on application extensibility

+The main thread installer function is named install_tomcat but the tomcat is a misnomer.
+The code is completely agnostic and extensible to any type of installation application and supports a wide variety of package installers and bash-like command executors as well.
+The name of the function is just a legacy carryover from the original prototype code.

 ## A note on the STATUS_TAGS: